-- 1 Go to the Oracle Java SE Download site (http://java.sun.com/javase/downloads). - 2 Download the JDK DST Timezone Update Tool (tzupdater-version.zlp) and unzip the file.
-The zip file contains 2 items: - tzdata.tar.gz - tzupdater.jar - 3 In the i-Vu® interface, click . then select System Options > Daylight Saving and then click Import. - 4 Browse to the tzupdater.jar file, select it, then click Open. - 5 Click Continue.
-This restarts the i-Vu® application. - 6 After the restart, in the i-Vu® interface, click , then select System Options > Daylight Saving and then click Import.
+- 1 Go to the Internet Assigned Numbers Authority (http://java.sun.com/javase/downloads) website and navigate to Time Zone Database. - 2 Download the tzdata< version >.tar.gz file. - 3 In the i-Vu® interface, click . then select System Options > Daylight Saving and then click Import. - 4 Browse to the tzdata< version >.tar.gz file, select it, and then click Open. - 5 Click Continue.
+This restarts the i-Vu® application. - 6 On the System Options > Daylight Saving tab, click Update.